 The Zero to Thrive team is committed to helping families through this crisis.

 Need help finding food, applying for unemployment, or paying your utilities?
 Call your local health department, church, or visit the State of Michigan’s ‘Resources for Families‘ webpage.
-Additional resources can be found below:
+A list of resources in Washtenaw County can be found below:

 A consolidated list of information and resources related to the coronavirus (COVID-19), as well as its impact on mental health.

 For up-to-date information regarding the Coronavirus (COVID-19) outbreak in Michigan, please visit the State of Michigan’s Coronavirus (COVID-19) website.
 For general information about COVID-19, including symptoms, transmission, prevention, treatment, and summary updates of the pandemic, please visit the Centers for Disease Control and Prevention website.